 When it comes to your health and wellness, a hot tub is just about one of the best investments that you can make.
 Of course, quality hot tubs don’t come cheap.

-Fortunately, there are a few different realistic ways that you can enjoy a top-notch hot tub without a major financial commitment upfront.
+Fortunately, there are a few different realistic ways that you can enjoy a top-notch spa without a major financial commitment upfront.

-Regardless of what you choose in the end, we’re here to take you through our little hot tub financing guide so that you can figure out what your monthly payments will be when financing a hot tub.
+We’re here to take you through our hot tub financing options so that you can figure out what your monthly payments will be when financing a hot tub.

 WHAT WILL MY MONTHLY PAYMENTS BE IF I FINANCE A HOT TUB?